pyjamabrah/pyjamabrah/content/products/c-language/index.md

 Here’s the truth: **C’s mastery runs deeper than most realize**.
 The general public and students rarely glimpse its full scope from the sidelines.
 I’ve lived it, and now I’m pulling back the curtain for you.

-### Why I Created This Course

-Over years of working with C, I’ve noticed a troubling pattern: most engineers learn and use C the wrong way.
-This course exists to fix that.
-It’s not just about coding—it’s about teaching you to see the world through C’s lens, to wield it with precision and purpose.
-My goal is to show you the right way to master this language.

-I’ve been fortunate to mentor dozens of interns, guide recent college graduates, coach early-career professionals, and interviewed nearly 100 industry practitioners for system-level roles on my team.
-One truth stood out: while many use C daily, few truly understand how to reason about their code at the systems level.
-That gap inspired this course—a chance to bridge it with real-world insight and hands-on expertise.